 This is what my pipe-dream has led me to.
 It is my future and I am determined to make this work for me.
 When I explained my plan to my parents they were surprised, but as usual showed cautionary support but support none the less.

-My father asked me what kind of plan I had set up and I looked at him blankly – I had none!
+My father asked me what kind of plan I had set up for my investment property and I looked at him blankly – I had none!
 So, I set out as I had been trained to do: make one.

 Let’s start with the perspective of a landlord.
 In my research, I spoke with co-workers, landlords and read as much as I could about being a landlord online.